Wootric/slate/source/includes/_end_users.md

   }
 ```

 This endpoint marks the end user for deletion.
-Deletion would be performed the following day at 7 AM UTC.
+Deletion would be scheduled the following day at 7 AM UTC.
+Depending on the size of our queues at the time it could take several hours to finish processing.

 ### HTTP Request